 In the past, William has served on the Senate of York University and the IT Curriculum Advisory Committee for the University of Toronto Engineering Faculty.
 In addition to being Chair, William is also the editor of An Drochaid – The Bridge, CASSOC’s quarterly newsletter.

-Kevin James holds the Scottish Studies Foundation Chair and is Professor of Modern Scottish History at the University of Guelph.
+Kevin James is Professor of Modern Scottish History at the University of Guelph and holds the Scottish Studies Foundation Chair.

 A graduate of McGill University, where he obtained the highest standing in Arts in his graduating year, and of Edinburgh University, where he held a Commonwealth Scholarship, Kevin is a prolific author who has held many grants and fellowships, and collaborated in research partnerships around the world.